KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 ### Response to a potential critique

-One possible critique of a leaderboard like this is the following, quoted from a post seen on X:
+Here's one possible critique, quoted from a post on X:

 > The idea of SOTA in “optimization” is b.s.
 When the architecture changes we may get need different optimization algorithms.